-For the computation of the taxable result of financial years closed in 2019, a specific anti-hybrid financing provision applies to loans granted by affiliated companies of the borrowing company (former Article 212 (I)(b) of the FTC).
-Under this provision, a French borrower is not allowed to deduct the interest when the lender is not liable for the interest income to a corporate income tax equal to at least 25% of the ordinary French corporate income tax.
+For the computation of the taxable result of tax years closed in 2019, a specific anti-hybrid financing provision applies to loans granted by related entities of the borrowing company (former Article 212 (I)(b) of the FTC).
+Under this provision, a French borrower is not allowed to deduct the interest when the lender is not liable for the interest income to a CIT equal to at least 25% of the ordinary French CIT.

-For financial years opened from January 1, 2020, the aforementioned disposal has been suppressed and replaced by a new anti-hybrid mechanism in order to comply with ATAD I and ATAD II Directives.
-This new disposal is in particular applicable where:
+For tax years opened from 1 January, 2020, the aforementioned disposal has been suppressed and replaced by a new anti-hybrid mechanism in order to comply with ATAD I and ATAD II Directives.
+This new disposal is, in particular, applicable where:

-- payment under a financial instrument giving rise to a deductible expense in the residence country of the payor without inclusion in the taxable income in the residence country of the beneficiary, where the mismatch outcome is attributable to the differences in the tax characterisation of the instrument or the underlying payment.
-This situation is qualified when the mismatch is due to a different characterisation of the instrument, a difference in allocation of the payment between the two countries, the difference of qualification of a permanent establishment (or in the attribution or qualification of a payment to a permanent establishment); - there is a double deduction resulting from a payment given due to the double attribution of an expense, permanent establishment mismatch or double residency qualification; or - the transfer of a hybrid instrument mismatch generates a tax credit in two (or more) countries with the application of only one withholding tax.
+- Payment under a financial instrument giving rise to a deductible expense in the residence country of the payor without inclusion in the taxable income in the residence country of the beneficiary, where the mismatch outcome is attributable to the differences in the tax characterisation of the instrument or the underlying payment.
+This situation is qualified when the mismatch is due to a different characterisation of the instrument, a difference in allocation of the payment between the two countries, the difference of qualification of a permanent establishment (or in the attribution or qualification of a payment to a permanent establishment); - There is a double deduction resulting from a payment given due to the double attribution of an expense, permanent establishment mismatch or double residency qualification; or - The transfer of a hybrid instrument mismatch generates a tax credit in two (or more) countries with the application of only one withholding tax.

-In this context, it results from the French administrative guidelines that the absence of taxation in the beneficiary's State because of his tax status does not in itself justify the application of the scheme (BOIIS-BASE-80-20-10-15/12/2021, n°40).
+In this context, it results from the French administrative guidelines that the absence of taxation in the beneficiary's State because of his tax status does not justify the scheme's application (BOI-IS-BASE-80-20-10-15/12/2021, n°40).
 Therefore, income received by a SIIC should not de facto lead to the rejection of the corresponding expense deduction in the State of residence of the debtor on the sole ground that the SIIC is exempted from CIT on all or part of its income.

-In the application of the Finance Act for 2018 modified by the Finance Act for 2020, the ordinary French corporate income tax will progressively reduce to 25% by 2022, as follows:
+In the application of the Finance Act for 2018 modified by the Finance Act for 2020, the ordinary French CIT is reduced to 25% as of 2022.
+The French CIT rate is mentioned below for the last three years: